We have an amazing range of courses and a choice of how you study

 Research at Teesside University is organised within five research institutes

 Join our alumni family of more than 45,000 living in over 90 different countries.

 Teesside University Alumni Association

 A convenient way to study

 We have an excellent record of preparing graduates to succeed at work.
 You can develop the knowledge, skills and confidence to succeed.
-Our emphasis is on professionalism and transferable skills.
-Many courses are directly applicable to specific careers.
+Our emphasis is on professionalism and transferable skills, and many courses are directly applicable to specific careers.

-Very few part-time modules use exams as the main method of assessment.
-We use a range of course-based assessments, including written assignments, presentations and projects.
+Not all part-time modules use exams as the main assessment method.
+Many use a range of course-based assessments, including written assignments, presentations and projects.

 Take a tour and see what Teesside can offer you.